Use multipeer patches to build effects that can be applied to a group on a video call.

 You could connect this patch to other patches to make something else happen based on the number of kisses detected, adding more complexity to this effect.

-To help you get started using patches to build a group effect, we've provided the Send to a Group template in the Spark AR Studio Welcome Screen.
+To help you get started using patches to build a group effect, we've provided the Send to a Group template in the Meta Spark Studio Welcome Screen.

 We walk you through the template in this article.